 The likelihood of having diabetes and diabetes-related cardiovascular comorbidities increase with BMI regardless of physical activity.
 Similarly, the likelihood of having diabetes and diabetes-related cardiovascular comorbidities increased with BMI regardless of physical inactivity.
 Both BMI and physical activity are two separate risk factors, and it is important to pay attention to both.

 According to the latest studies, a healthy waist measurement should be less than half that of a person’s height.
-This means a 5ft (60 inch) tall man or woman should aim to keep his or her waist less than 30 inches.
+This means a 5ft (60 inch) tall person should aim to keep their waist less than 30 inches.

 Several recent studies conducted by researchers in Australia (from over 8,000 women, and published in The Journal of Clinical Endocrinology & Metabolism) found that those who had PCOS were 4 to 8.8 times more likely to develop Type 2 diabetes than women who didn’t have PCOS.
 Additionally, they found that obesity was an important risk factor.

-Family history of diabetes, mother’s short stature (less than 4 feet 9 inches) and age (over 35) increase risk for gestational diabetes and Type 2 diabetes after giving birth.
+Family history of diabetes, mother’s short stature (less than 4 feet 9 inches) and age (over 35) all increase the risk of gestational diabetes and Type 2 diabetes after giving birth.

 Obesity, oxidative stress, inflammation, and insulin resistance cause secondary chronic diseases like high blood pressure and diabetes.